 The first step to making sure every prospective customer feels valued is delivering the same high-quality marketing materials from every brand location.
 As the national marketing leader, you’ve put immeasurable time and hard work into building a brand that customers will find valuable, respectable and trustworthy.
 If prospects in different regions are receiving materials of varying quality and inconsistent messages, they’re likely to walk away, opting to buy from a brand with more integrity, that values relationships enough to invest in high-quality outreach for every potential customer.

 Of course, when marketing materials are being produced by many different brand representatives, it’s not always easy to maintain those standards of quality.
 Streamline and support local marketing by centralizing collateral creation, production and tracking in one, easy-to-access hub, where local marketers can download and order the latest marketing assets.
-You can learn more about maintaining brand integrity across multiple locations in our recent blog post, but in short, a centralized system empowers marketers to produce high-quality materials and consistent messaging for every region and across every touchpoint, laying the foundation for strong customer relationships.
+A centralized system empowers marketers to produce high-quality materials and consistent messaging for every region and across every touchpoint, laying the foundation for strong customer relationships.

 Empower Local Marketers to Tailor Campaigns to Their Individual Audiences